 Know when to turn off

 Don’t get married to your job.
-A management position means that, yes, when you’re not on site you could get phone calls and emails asking you to take care of some problem.
+A management position means that, yes, when you’re not on-site, you could get phone calls and emails asking you to take care of some problem.
 It’s important to know when to shut off the phone and tune out.

-Stress is not problematic in itself.
-The ongoing nature of stress is what harms, when there are no relaxed rest periods when your body is free from stress response.
+Construction stress is not problematic in itself.
+The ongoing nature of stress is what harms when there are no relaxed rest periods when your body is free from the stress response.

 Is that possible for a construction project manager?
-Hedmond says yes – in many cases he’s able to keep the position from 7-5, with exceptions from municipal zoning meetings or when an inspector needs to do the work especially early in the morning or late in the day.
+Hedmond says yes – in many cases, he’s able to keep the position from 7-5, with exceptions from municipal zoning meetings or when an inspector needs to do the work, especially early in the morning or late in the day.